 For the purposes of this Agreement, testing must address these protocols and questions, which only represent a starting point, rather than a comprehensive set, for assessing digital technology to ensure access to people with disabilities.
-See OCR's video series for more information.

-For web pages: Check the following across different browsers using different types of hardware (for documentation, please specify the browsers by version and different desktop/laptop configurations):
+For web pages, check the following across different browsers using different types of hardware (for documentation, please specify the browsers by version and different desktop/laptop configurations):

 - Keyboard access: Can users access all functions and content, and complete all tasks, independently by using only the keyboard (<tab>, <enter>, <spacebar>, <esc>, and arrow keys)?
-Verify in particular: - O There are no keyboard traps that would prevent a user from advancing through the entire page, such as an automatically-refreshing social media embedded feed (tip: try to tab very, very slowly through any such feed to observe whether a user can close it, or move past it, at a reasonable point; if the feed keeps refreshing by automatically adding additional entries to be shown, it causes a trap for those who are unable to use quick keyboard strokes or a mouse to navigate); - Expandable elements can not only be expanded, but can also be collapsed automatically or with a keyboard command, so they do not block other content. - Logical reading order: Does keyboard navigation follow a logical, predictable order? - Skip links: Can keyboard-only users bypass long navigation menus, embedded social media feeds, etc., without having to use excessive tabbing? - Visual focus indicator: Can users visually track where they are located on the page while navigating with a keyboard? - Alternative (Alt) text: Are all important images and graphics labelled with meaningful text, associated captions, or adjoining descriptions so, for example, people who are blind and use assistive technology will have access to the relevant information contained in the image or graphic?
-For linked images, does the alternative text tell users where the link will take them, rather than describe the image? - Links: Are links well-named and unambiguous so users who are blind-without having to read nearby content will understand the purpose and destination of each link?
-Common examples of ambiguous link names include "click here," "read more," "see all," "http://..."-type, or "event notice," and other ambiguous phrases. - Color alone: Are there any instances where color alone distinguishes an object or state?
+Verify in particular: - There are no keyboard traps that would prevent a user from advancing through the entire page, such as an automatically-refreshing social media embedded feed (tab very slowly through any such feed to observe whether a user can close it at a reasonable point or it keeps refreshing and causes a trap); - Expandable elements can not only be expanded, but can also be collapsed automatically or with a keyboard command, so they do not block other content. - Logical reading order: Does keyboard navigation follow a logical, predictable order? - Skip links: Can keyboard-only users bypass long navigation menus, embedded social media feeds, etc., without having to use excessive tabbing? - Visual focus indicator: Can users visually track where they are located on the page while navigating with a keyboard? - Alternative (Alt) text: Are all important images and graphics labelled with meaningful text, associated captions, or adjoining descriptions so, for example, people who are blind who use assistive technology will have access to the relevant information contained in the image or graphic?
+For linked images, does the alternative text tell users where the link will take them, rather than describe the image? - Links: Are links well-named and unambiguous so blind users without having to read nearby content will understand the purpose and destination of each link?
+Common examples of ambiguous link names include "click here," "read more," "http://..."-type, or "event notice," and other ambiguous phrases. - Color alone: Are there any instances where color alone distinguishes an object or state?
 If so, add another way to distinguish the object or state.
 For example, make sure color is not the only way to distinguish link text from the surrounding paragraph text, and ensure